 In summary, the slope of the site to the rear results in the ground floor level (which is designed to be close to the level of the front boundary) becoming elevated at the rear.
 This fall of the site and elevation of the ground floor level at the rear provides opportunity for a lower ground floor level to be provided under part of the ground floor level and as such the ground floor level becomes the second storey when viewed from the rear.
-The balconies provided at this level extend (in part) to the rear.
+Dwelling 54B is staggered back from dwelling 54A breaking up the building mass and reflective of the angled street frontage.
+This results in the rear balcony of dwelling 54B extending into (in part) the rear 8m setback.
 However, given unique characteristics of the site and locality the numerical non-compliance of the proposed development from the rear boundary is deemed to not significantly impact on the adjoining properties, and the existing amenity experienced by the neighbouring developments will not be detrimentally impacted.

-Front Setback
+Side Setback

-Specifically, this Variation Statement addresses Control 4.2.2.1.a of Chapter B1 Residential Development from the Wollongong DCP (WDCP) 2009.
-This DCP control relates to front setbacks.
-The specific control states:- a) Infill development sites require a minimum setback of 6m from the front property boundary,
+Specifically, this Variation Statement addresses Control 4.3.2.2 of Chapter B1 Residential Development from the Wollongong DCP (WDCP) 2009.
+This DCP control relates to side setbacks for walls which exceed 7m in height.
+The specific control states:-